Alejogb1/job-board/blog-data/can-keras-lstm-models-predict-on-input-sequences-of-varying-lengths.md

 id: "can-keras-lstm-models-predict-on-input-sequences-of-varying-lengths"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 I’ve certainly spent my fair share of time wrestling—erm, *working*—with sequence data in various projects, and the question of varying sequence lengths and lstm models is a persistent one.
 It’s something I confronted directly several years back when building a predictive model for time-series data related to machine sensor outputs, where sensor data streams had inconsistent periods of reporting.
 The core issue stems from the inherent design of most traditional neural network architectures, which expect fixed-size input. lstms, however, offer some interesting flexibility.

 The short answer, unequivocally, is yes, a keras lstm model *can* handle input sequences of varying lengths, but it's not a magic bullet.
 It requires a thoughtful approach during both model design and data preprocessing.
 The "trick," if you can call it that, lies in how we manage the input shapes, primarily using techniques like padding or masking.
 I'll elaborate, starting with a fundamental understanding of the issue.